SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 The number of handovers also increase as a user moves faster or the media session lasts longer.

 There should no additional delay incurred during handover in configuring/setting up the metadata of a media session in progress.

+REQ-CONTINUITY: Handover from one radio or router to another should continue to provide same service level.

 ## Abuse and Constraints {#abuse}